Hedera Custodians Library

 Introduction

-The Hedera Custodians Library is a TypeScript utility designed to simplify significantly managing a custodial wallet and its associated accounts for integration with the Hedera network.
-It gives developers a strong base for managing custodial wallets within their TypeScript applications, allowing them to focus on core logic.
+The Hedera Custodians Library is a TypeScript utility that simplifies custodial wallet management and account operations for the Hedera network.
+It provides a foundation for building secure, scalable custodial integrations in TypeScript applications.

 Key Features